-% Annual Change- Year ended June 2002 Ten-year annual average between June 1992 & June 2002
+Alternative illiation weasures

-Consumer Price Index 2.8 1.9
+% Annual Change- Ten-year annual average

-Producer Price Index 2.3 2.3
+Year ended June 2003 between June 1993 & June 2003

-Retail Prices (unofficial series) 2.3 1.5
+Consumer Price Index 1.5 2.1

-CPI Excluding Government Charges 2.7 1.9
+Producer Price Index -0.6 1.9

-Home Ownership 3.1 3.8
+Retail Prices (unofficial series) -0.5 1.1

-Central & Local Government Charges 3.5 3.9
+CPI Excluding Government Charges 1.3 2.0

-4.2.
-Over the ten years from June 1992 to June 2002, the CPI increased by an average of 1.9% while retail prices (unofficial series) had an average increase of just 1.5%.
-Increases in the level of Central and Local
+Home Ownership 5.3 4.1

-Government charges have meant the Statistics New Zealand index of selected government charges shows an average annual increase of 3.9% between 1992 and 2002.
-Since the Government has been able to offset increases in charges through lowering tax rates and introducing assistance measures, it is incorrect to link annual wage increases, and especially statutory minimum wage increases to the movements of the CPI.
+Central & Local Government Charges 3.8 4.1

-4.3.
+- 2.2.
+Over the ten years from June 1993 to June 2003, the CPI increased by an average of 2.1 % while retail prices (unofficial series) had an average increase of just 1.1%.
+Increases in the level of Central and Local Government charges have meant the Statistics New Zealand index of selected government charges shows an average annual increase of 4.1% between 1993 and 2003.
+Since the Government has been able to offset increases in charges through lowering tax rates and introducing assistance measures, it is incorrect to link annual wage increases, and especially statutory minimum wage increases to the movements of the CPI. - 2.3.
 In 1997, the Consumer Price Index Revision Advisory Committee discussed this issue extensively during the review of the CPI.
 The committee decided that an index of disposable incomes, adjusted for price level change, tax and benefit changes would be an appropriate measure for social policy objectives than solely relying on the CPI measure to adjust benefits or minimum wage levels.
-However, the Government has not agreed to provide funding for the development of the Real Disposable Income (RDI) measure, which means there is still insufficient information on whether any increase in minimum wage rates is justified.
+However, the Government has not agreed to provide funding for the development of the Real Disposable Income (RDI) measure, which means there is still insufficient information on whether any increase in minimum wage rates is justified. - 2.4.
+The CPI has never been a satisfactory indicator on which to base adjustments to the minimum wage rate.
+Given the low levels of inflation over the last decade, Business NZ does not believe that in the absence of an RDI measure there is any strong justification for a further increase in either the adult or youth minimum wage rate.